How to Create Effective Popups For Your Online Store

 This is probably the most important option box, where you can set up successful call-to-actions.
 In this box, you can set the conditions when the plugin will show your popup.
 The more precisely targeted and thus relevant your popups are, the better they’ll convert!

-The easiest way to understand Popup Display Rules is to treat the three components (each marked with its separate input bar, see on the screenshot below) of the settings as parts of a compound sentence.
+The easiest way to understand Popup Display Rules is to treat the three components (each marked with its separate input bar, see the screenshot below) of the settings as parts of a compound sentence.

-You can add as many rules as you want by clicking on the and button at the end of your rule, or by adding a completely new ruleset by clicking on the Add rule group button at the bottom of the box.
+button at the end of your rule, or by adding a completely new ruleset by clicking on the Add rule group

-Rules you add with the and button will allow your popup to show up when all the conditions inside the given rule group are met.
-New rule groups are added as an OR statement, therefore when you have more than one rule groups, your popup will fire whenever any of the rule groups is valid.
+button will allow your popup to show up when all the conditions inside the given rule group are met.
+New rule groups are added as an OR statement, therefore when you have more than one rule group, your popup will fire whenever any of the rule groups is valid.

 Let’s say I want to show a popup only on my front page for non-smartphone users, and I also want to show it to anyone viewing my products.
 So for this popup I will use the following conditions: